Stephen Colbert Explains Why He Boycotted the RNC

 Yes, it was reported on Wednesday that while Dr. Anthony Fauci, the nation’s leading infectious disease expert, was on the operating table under general anesthesia, the CDC quietly changed their coronavirus testing guidelines.

 “You see, this week, the CDC completely reversed their testing guidelines to say that people without symptoms may not need to be tested even if they’ve been in close contact with someone known to have the virus,” explained Colbert.
-“That is surprising, because we have been repeatedly warned that 40% of infections are asymptomatic, and 50% of transmissions occur before the symptoms.
+“That is surprising, because we have been repeatedly warned that 40 percent of infections are asymptomatic, and 50 percent of transmissions occur before the symptoms.
 Ignoring something doesn’t make it go away.
 If it did, why are there still Valpak coupons?
-Who on Earth things not testing is a good idea?”
+Who on Earth thinks not testing is a good idea?”

 The comic then threw to a clip of Trump announcing, “If we did half the testing, we’d have half the cases.”